MariaBukharina/cordova-medic/README.md

     - config.json.sample -  copy to the buildbot base directory, then edit for local ip, test platforms, ios keychain, current release build
   - On Windows
     - config.json.sample-windows -  copy to the buildbot base directory, then edit for local ip

+    **Note:** couchdb host should be specified via ip address instead of hostname due to Windows8 specific issues.

 #Running the System
 - start the master with ~buildbot start master